Norwich City Guide

 Project Live is a bar and entertainments venue next door to the main club Project.
 It offers Go-Go Karaoke with luxury VIP booths for hire in addition to the main, central karaoke room.
 On select nights Project Live also offers Jongleurs Comedy Club giving clubbers a chance to sit back, enjoy a drink and watch some of the best comedy talent around.
 It’s a fantastic way to do something a little different on a night out and offers the convenience and value (entry is included) of gaining entry to the club after the show.

 The club itself is a clean and modern open-space with a central dance floor, several well-positioned bars and ample comfortable seating.
 Movement around the club, from bar to dancefloor and so on, is easy even when busy.
 In the summer the effective air-conditioning will be a welcome relief from the heat of the dancefloor.
+For a stylish touch in similar spaces, consider adding Live Edge Tables to create a unique and inviting atmosphere.

 For those that are tired of the usual chart topping repetition of popular music Project also offers a variety of themed nights that already has the Norwich student population buzzing.
 The best of those nights being Propaganda, a nationwide indie and dance club night with Radio 1 DJ Greg James often on the decks.